qbit/mycete/README.md

 listening in on a channel you create.
 Everything you enter in the channel will be published to your various feeds!

+Optionaly, only stuff you prepend with a ''guard_prefix'' will be published.
+Obviously the prefix will be removed first.

 ## Example Config

 ```